 ON HER MAJESTY'S SERVICE

-Queen Elizabeth II is gifted a Globe-Trotter suitcase for her honeymoon, which she still uses to this day.
+The late Queen Elizabeth II was gifted a Globe-Trotter suitcase for her honeymoon.

 Sir Edmund Hillary and his trusty Globe-Trotter embark on his quest to reach the summit of Mount Everest.

 Globe-Trotter was selected as official cases for British Overseas Airways Corporation (BOAC).

 While we are proud of our heritage, our compass points firmly to the future.
 We are inspired by what next and where to?
 It’s a sentiment reflected in each of our partnerships and exquisite collaboration collections.
 From luxury fashion houses like Hermes and Gucci, to timeless classics like Turnbull and Asser and Tiffany & Co.
 And perhaps the most perfect pairing of all, our ongoing adventures with another British icon, 007.